 - a.
 Each side shall provide one new match ball, both balls to be lodged with the Umpires before the commencement of the match. - b.
 The ball used first in the match shall be deemed to be that supplied by the home team. - c.
 The side fielding second MUST use the second new ball. - d.
-The ball used must be "Tiflex Hampton".
+The ball used must be "Tiflex Windsor" for teams in a Tier 1 group, and "Tiflex Hampton" for teams in a Tier 2 group.
 Any new ball must bear the DCL logo. - e.
-A minimum of four spare balls (Tiflex Hampton) in suitable condition shall be handed to the Umpires prior to the commencement of the match.
+A minimum of four spare balls (Tiflex Windsor or Tiflex Hampton, as applicable) in suitable condition shall be handed to the Umpires prior to the commencement of the match.